 Susan Shepherd and Peter Gibson developed the FODMAP Diet at Monash University in Victoria, Australia.[ii]
 The acronym FODMAP represents four classes of fermentable sugars/sugar alcohols: Fermentable Oligo-, Di-, and Monosaccharides, And Polyols.[iii]
 The FODMAP approach limits fructose, fructans, lactose, galactans and sugar alcohols.

-While the approach makes sense and has helped people with IBS and other SIBO-related conditions, the FODMAP diet includes sucrose in many low FODMAP recipes, and does not restrict resistant starch found in sweet potatoes, certain rices, corn, gluten free pasta, gluten free breads, cereals and bananas for example.
+While the approach makes sense and has helped people with IBS and other SIBO-related conditions, the FODMAP diet includes sucrose in many low FODMAP recipes, and does not restrict resistant starch and fiber found in sweet potatoes, certain rices, corn, gluten free pasta, gluten free breads, cereals and bananas for example.
 Sucrose, because it’s half fructose, and resistant starch are both significant contributors to malabsorption and excessive fermentation.
 The FODMAP diet actually calls for adding more resistant starch.
 As a recent article on the diet stated, “Part of dietary counseling is to ensure continuing adequate intake of resistant starch.”[iv]
-Another potential drawback of the FODMAP system is the complexity of the diet often requiring a trained dietitian.[v]

 The Fast Tract Diet – New Way to Treat SIBO